mitdbg/datascienceclass/lab_1/README.md

 # Lab 1: Basic Tools (SQL / Pandas)

 Lab 1 will be released shortly before the lecture.
 It will have an in-class portion and a take-home portion.
+In the lab we will explore the publicly available Federal Election Comission regarding funding of political campaigns and politcal action comittees (PACs) in the 2016 eleciton.